-- Clean your hands well.
-Family and friends should clean their hands well, especially if they have contact with you such as helping you to the toilet. - Clean the toilet and sink at least weekly with a disinfectant cleaner. - Anyone who provides hands on care may need to wear gloves and gown. - Wash laundry with detergent and warm or hot water. - Wash dishes in your usual way.
+- Clean your hands well and often.
+Family and friends should clean their hands well, especially if they have contact with you such as helping you to the toilet. - Clean the toilet and sink at least weekly with a disinfectant cleaner. - Anyone who provides hands on care should wear gloves and a gown. - Wash laundry with detergent and warm or hot water. - Wash dishes in your usual way. - No special cleaning is needed.